-The Chairperson may decide that an announcement shall contain additional information relevant to the appeal case in question.
+The Chairman may decide that an announcement shall contain additional information relevant to the appeal case in question.

-- 2. The announcement shall be published within one calendar week of receipt of the notice of appeal by the Agency. - 3.
-The announcement is considered to be published when it is made available to the public on the website of the Agency. - 4.
-The announcement shall be published in the language in which the notice of appeal has been lodged and also in English in case the said language is not English.
+2. The announcement shall be published within one calendar week of receipt of the notice of appeal by the Agency .

+The announcement is considered to be published when it is made available to the public on the website of the Agency.

+3. The announcement shall be published in the language in which the notice of appeal has been lodged and also in English in case the said language is not English.

-Article 10 Defence
+Defence

-- 1. The Agency shall lodge the defence within five calendar weeks after service of the notice of appeal. - 2.
-The Chairperson may, in exceptional circumstances, extend that time limit on a reasoned application by the Agency. - 3.
-The defence shall contain: - (a) where the Agency has appointed a representative, the name and the business address of the representative; - (b) the pleas in law and the arguments of fact and law relied on; - (c) where appropriate, the nature of any evidence offered and a statement explaining the facts for which the evidence is offered in support; - (d) where appropriate, an indication as to what information in the defence is to be regarded as confidential, and the reasons for the claimed confidentiality; - (e) an indication whether the Agency agrees that service is to be effected on it or, where appropriate, on its representative, by telefax, by e-mail or other technical means of communication.

-4. Where the Agency, despite being duly summoned, fails to lodge a defence, the proceedings shall continue without a defence.
+1. The Agency shall lodge the defence within one calendar month after service of the notice of appeal.

+The Chairman may, in exceptional circumstances, extend that time limit on a reasoned application by the Agency.

+- 2. The defence shall contain: - (a) where the Agency has appointed a representative, the name and the business address of the representative; - (b) the pleas in law and the arguments of fact and law relied on; - (c) where appropriate, the nature of any evidence offered and a statement explaining the facts for which the evidence is offered in support; - (d) where appropriate, an indication as to what information in the defence is to be regarded as confidential: - (e) an indication whether the Agency agrees that service is to be effected on it or, where appropriate, on its representative, by telefax, by e-mail or other technical means of communication. - 3.
+Where the Agency, despite being duly summoned, fails to lodge a defence, the proceedings shall continue without a defence.

-Article 11 Intervention
+Intervention

-- 1. Any person establishing direct and existing interest in the result of the case submitted to the Board of Appeal may intervene in the proceedings before the Board of Appeal. - 2.
-An application stating the circumstances establishing the right to intervene shall be submitted within two calendar weeks from the day of the publication of the announcement referred to in Article 28(2) of Regulation (EU) 2019/942. - 3.
-The intervention shall be limited to supporting or opposing, in whole or in part, the form of remedy sought by one of the parties.
-It shall not confer the same procedural rights as those conferred on the parties and, in particular, shall not give rise to any right to request that a hearing be held.
+- 1. Any person establishing an interest in the result of the case submitted to the Board of appeal may intervene in the proceedings before the Board of Appeal. - 2.
+An application stating the circumstances establishing the right to intervene shall be submitted within seven working days from the day of the publication of the announcement referred to in Article 9 (2). - 3.
+The intervention shall be limited to supporting or opposing the remedy sought by one of the parties. - 4.
+The application to intervene shall contain: